How does LIVI work?

 N.B.
 We will not ask you to deregister or leave your current surgery.

-- If you are eligible for our NHS service, you will be able to book and have a free NHS GP appointment through LIVI.
+- If you are eligible for our NHS service, you will be able to go ahead and book a free NHS GP appointment through LIVI.

-If you believe your NHS GP surgery is one of LIVI partner practices and you cannot find it on the app please contact LIVI support on 033 0808 2074.
+If you believe your NHS GP surgery is one of LIVI partner practices and you cannot find it on the app please contact LIVI support on firstname.lastname@example.org or call us on 033 0808 2074.

 Details and identity verification

 - Then follow the steps to verify your identity.
-You will be required to add a photographic ID document (passport, driving licence or UK residence card) and take a selfie photograph.
+You will be required to add a photographic ID document (passport, driving licence or residency card) and take a photograph of yourself.

 How do I sign in on the LIVI app?

 - If you have Touch ID on your phone, you will automatically be asked to use Touch ID to sign in.
 This is to keep the app secure.
 If you don’t have it enabled you will enter the app directly.
 If you haven’t set up Touch ID or have problems with it you disable it in your phone Settings.
+Make sure you delete all fingerprints saved if you choose this option.
 Find instructions to do this in iOS here.

 How do I sign out of the LIVI app?